dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 # .NET Core - New database

-In this walkthrough, you will create a .NET Core console app that performs basic data access against a SQLite database using Entity Framework.
+In this walkthrough, you will create a .NET Core console app that performs basic data access against a SQLite database using Entity Framework Core.
 You will use migrations to create the database from your model.
 See [ASP.NET Core - New database](xref:core/get-started/aspnetcore/new-db) for a Visual Studio version using ASP.NET Core MVC.

 Notes:
 - This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).